Partial Hospitalization Program in Ohio

 What Happens After A PHP?

 After completing a PHP program, you may transition to an intensive outpatient program (IOP).
 IOPs are similar to PHPs, but they typically require less time commitment.
+During IOP, you’ll be able to resume work and school while you receive ongoing care.

 You may also choose to step down to weekly therapy sessions or monthly check-ins with your doctor.
 The goal is to find the level of care that best meets your needs.